tristantimp/OnTopicLLMs/README.md

 ## Collaboration with Group 7
 The file **`group7_combined_data_annotated.csv`** contains distractors from **Group 7** that we identified as violating the *system instruction span*.
+This file contains 20 distractors, all pertaining to a unique conversation.

 ---